Stratego: Legends: Forces of Good

-The Valorians are gold front-side pieces, and an original member of the forces of good.
+The Valorians are gold front-side pieces and original members of the forces of good.
 They are represented by mostly Paladins, Clerics, and Wizards of the Grand Temple.
 They are known for being chivalrous, and for singing songs and telling tales, but they are also ferocious warriors.
 It would appear, from the rule book, that Sir Urgwaine, a powerful Paladin, is their leader.